byu-oit/github-action-package-json/README.md

 | version_build      | string | The build semantic version      |
 | version_prerelease | string | The prerelease semantic version |

+## Contributing

+This package only parses and exposes information from the package.json file based on what "setters" are available in the `src/setters/index.ts` file.
+All setters are must be disabled by default to allow the consuming action to toggle only the package.json fields that it requires, thus decreasing the duration of the action and speeding up the consuming workflow.

+**To parse and expose additional fields from the package.json file, please create a PR with new a setter.**